Loans & Financing7 min read

 Pull statements for every loan: remaining principal, APR, minimum payment, and due date.
 Note variable rates, promotional periods, and loans in deferment separately—they behave differently in projections.

 Incorrect APR is the most common timeline error.
 Promotional rates expiring mid-plan can shift dates by months if ignored.
+Write expiration dates 60 days ahead and recalculate order when rates jump.

 Model Base Case and Stretch Scenarios